 Cross-connections are arrangements of piping or appurtenances through which a backflow of undesirable material could enter the potable (drinking) water system.
 What is a "backflow"?

 Backflow is water flowing in the opposite direction of its normal flow.
 Backflow can allow contaminants to enter the drinking water system through cross-connections.
 The undesirable material may come from sources connected to your own home or facility's internal or external plumbing.
 A backflow in the water system can be created in areas that experience a sudden loss of pressure.
 Pressure changes can occur as a result of water main breaks, fire department usage, or during times of hydrant flushing.
 If any of these conditions occur in your area, you should flush your lines before using the water to minimize iron particles and other undesirable contaminants that may be present.
-Flush your taps by starting in your restroom facility or utility sink, and working out towards your food service area.
+Flush your taps by starting in your restroom facility or utility sink and working out towards your food service area.
 Help prevent cross-connections:

 - Do not submerge hoses in buckets, pools, tubs, sinks or process tanks. - Do not use spray attachments without a backflow prevention device.
 The chemicals used on your lawn are toxic and can be fatal if ingested. - Do buy and install backflow prevention devices (hose bib vacuum breakers) for all threaded faucets around your home or business.
 They are inexpensive and available at hardware stores and home-improvement centers. - Never install sprinkler systems, fire suppression systems, or boilers with chemical additives without proper backflow prevention devices. - Ensure that your softener drain line has an air gap between the drain line and the receiving drain. - Residential and Commercial establishments connected to the municipal water system must properly abandon all water wells onsite and provide abandonment information to the City of Kalamazoo and the Kalamazoo Environmental Community Health Department.

-PFAS Tests for Kalamazoo Municipal Drinking Water Show Results Within Safe Drinking Water Guidelines

-Recent PFAS testing of water pumping stations serving the Kalamazoo municipal drinking water system have found results well within the safe drinking water guidelines of 70 parts per trillion (ppt) set by the Environmental Protection Agency.
+PFAS Tests for Kalamazoo Municipal Drinking Water Continue to Show Results Within Safe Drinking Water Guidelines Learn more about PFAS at www.protectyourwater.net/pfas/ PFAS levels at water pumping stations serving the Kalamazoo municipal drinking water have been consistently within the safe drinking water guidelines of 70 parts per trillion (ppt), set by the Environmental Protection Agency.
+Although continued PFAS monitoring has not been mandated by state or federal agencies, the City of Kalamazoo will continue to conduct routine PFAS testing at each pumping station to maintain oversight of the water supply system and ensure public health.
+PFAS and the City of Parchment